 Rules and policy

 Para 360 of the Immigration Rules allows asylum seekers to access the labour market only when (a) their claim has been under consideration for at least 12 months, provided (b) the delay was not their fault.
 If granted, permission to work is restricted to roles on the Shortage Occupation List (‘SOL’).
 Occupations on the SOL tend to be those that asylum seekers are not qualified or experienced to take up.
 Therefore, the only meaningful opportunity to access the labour market is to ask the Secretary of State to exercise her discretion ‘outside the rules’.
 Home Office officials responsible for considering applications to work by asylum seekers must apply the Secretary of State’s Work Policy.

-C6 successfully challenged the Secretary of State’s decision refusing to allow him to work in a role not on the SOL because she failed to take into account relevant considerations in particular factors which indicated that the underling rational of the policy did not apply to the facts of his case in light if his immigration history, his meritorious human rights clam and the benefits to his mental health of gainful employment.
+C6 successfully challenged the Secretary of State’s decision refusing to allow him to work in a role not on the SOL because she failed to take into account relevant considerations, in particular factors that indicated that the underlying rationale of the policy did not apply to the facts of his case in light if his immigration history, his meritorious human rights clam and the benefits to his mental health of gainful employment.
 C6 also successfully argued in respect of the policy:

 (1) ‘If the policy admits of a discretion.... one would expect to see references to the existence of such a discretion in the policy itself, or at least cross-references to the existence of such discretion elsewhere’ .

 (2) ‘It is clear that pursuant to the express terms of the policy, permission to work, if granted, will only ever be for SOL roles.
 There is simply no provision anywhere in the policy for the Secretary of State’s officials to consider exercising discretion to depart from that requirement in exceptional, or any, circumstances’ .